Help

 What does WedCut cost?

-WedCut is a single flat subscription, priced deliberately low so the whole bridal party can afford to be in.
+WedCut is a single flat subscription with a 30-day free trial, priced so the whole wedding party can afford to be in — you can see the current price on the App Store listing.
 No free tier, no premium upsell, no features locked behind tiers — everyone in the group gets the same thing.
-Specific pricing is announced at launch.
+The first 100 wedding parties get WedCut free as founding members.

 Does it cost the bridesmaids?